 - Use bucket brigades (like but, having said that, you’ll agree in between important lines) to draw users to the next section.

-Resources to optimize for Rankbrain in 2019:
+Resources to optimize for Rankbrain:

 - On page SEO techniques to boost dwell time, increase CTR and get more organic traffic